Chart Color Schemes

 Mount Evelyn is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, Mount Evelyn's population was estimated at 10,074 as of Nov 2025.
-This reflects an increase of 275 people since the 2021 Census, which reported a population of 9,799.
-The change is inferred from AreaSearch's estimate of 10,032 residents following ERP data analysis (June 2024), and additional validated new addresses since the Census date.
-This results in a density ratio of 594 persons per square kilometer.
-Mount Evelyn's growth rate of 2.8% since census is within 1.1 percentage points of its SA3 area's growth rate of 3.9%.
-Natural growth contributed approximately 65.0% to overall population gains during recent periods.
+As per ABS population updates and AreaSearch validation for the broader area, the estimated population of Mount Evelyn is approximately 10,074 as of February 2026.
+This figure represents an increase of 275 people (2.8%) since the 2021 Census, which recorded a population of 9,799.
+The change was inferred from AreaSearch's estimated resident population of 10,032 following examination of the latest ERP data release by the ABS in June 2024 and an additional 35 validated new addresses since the Census date.
+This results in a density ratio of 594 persons per square kilometer, indicating significant space per person and potential room for further development.
+Mount Evelyn's growth rate of 2.8% since the census is within 1.2 percentage points of the SA3 area's 4.0%, demonstrating competitive growth fundamentals.
+Natural growth primarily drove population growth in the area, contributing approximately 65.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projected demographic shifts indicate lower quartile growth nationally; the area is expected to grow by 264 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 2.2% over the 17 years.
+Considering projected demographic shifts, lower quartile growth is anticipated nationally, with the suburb expected to grow by 264 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.2% in total over the 17 years.

 Frequently Asked Questions - Population